Letters from Lodi

 Lodi growers and vintners have long known that there are differences in grape morphology and, ultimately, sensory qualities between old vine wines grown on the east side and old vine wines grown on the west side of the old Central Pacific Railroad tracks (now operated by Union Pacific Railroad) that run north-south, straight through Downtown Lodi, bisecting Lodi's Mokelumne River AVA.
 The distinctions are primarily soil-related, in this way:

 • The sandy loam soil on the west side of the Mokelumne River AVA is generally richer in loamy, organic content.

 • There is more sand content in east side soils, which increases drainage because of lower moisture-retaining capacity.

 • There is also a deeper consistency of sandy loam on the east side, together with lower water tables.

-The most direct impact of lower water tables and sandier soil on the east side is on average cluster weight and berry size of grapes.
-Smaller berries and clusters mean higher skin-to-juice ratios as well as earlier ripening, and both factors can result in lower pH, higher total acidity and increased phenolic content.
-Phenolic content derived from grape phenols and polyphenols affects color and tannin as well as aromatic compounds of resulting wines.
+The most direct impact of lower water tables and sandier soil on the east side is on the average cluster weight and berry size of grapes.
+Smaller berries and clusters mean higher skin-to-juice ratios, as well as earlier ripening, and both factors, can result in lower pH, higher total acidity , and increased phenolic content.
+Phenolic content derived from grape phenols and polyphenols affects the color and tannin as well as aromatic compounds of resulting wines.

 It is not, however, a matter of one side's Zinfandel being "better" than the other.
 They're just different—something that a Lodi wine lover can judge for himself or herself by exploring the region's vineyard-designate bottlings.